-You can find more information and sign-up for contests here.
+You can find more information, provide donations since they aren't hosting the live event and sign-up for contests here.

 Puppy Pool Party at Splash Island

 You read that right.
 It's a pool party for the pups.
-This is the 11th annual Puppy Pool Party at Splash Island, 651 Vestal Road, Plainfield.
-The party is so great, it spans the whole weekend of Sept.
-9 and 10.
+This annual Puppy Pool Party will be Sept.
+12 at Splash Island Family Waterpark, 651 Vestal Road, Plainfield.
+The party is so great that families look forward to it all year!
 Of course, Splash Island is always a guarantee when it comes to summer fun, but the opportunity to bring your sweet Fido?
 It can't get better.

 This pool party has become a tradition for many.
 Mark your calendars for this event, and make it your new end of-summer tradition.